soprasteria/terraform-aws-wellarchitected-conformance/examples/README.md

 Before deploying this example, you need:

 1. An AWS account with appropriate permissions
-2. A Well-Architected Tool workload already created
-3. The workload ID from the Well-Architected Tool

 ## Features

 This example deploys:

 1. AWS Config Conformance Packs for Security, Reliability, Cost Optimization, and IAM
-2. A Lambda function that updates your Well-Architected Tool workload with compliance data
+2. A Lambda function that updates a specified Well-Architected Tool workload with compliance data
-3. A scheduled CloudWatch Events rule that triggers the Lambda function daily

 ## Notes